Next: Environment Variables, Previous: Values from main, Up: The main Function [Contents][Index]

 If the program was invoked with any command-line arguments, it can

-access them through the arguments of main
+access them through the arguments of main, argc and

-.
+argv.
 (You can give these arguments any names, but the names

-and argv
+argc and argv are customary.)

-is an array containing all of the
+The value of argv is an array containing all of the

 command-line arguments as strings, with the name of the command

-invoked as the first string. argc
+invoked as the first string. argc is an integer that says how

-contains.
+many strings argv contains.
 Here is an example of accessing

 the command-line parameters, retrieving the program’s name and